Modelling

 EPSgram (Probabilistic forecast)

-Every forecasting model aims to describe properly the most important physical processes taking place in the atmosphere.
-These physical processes are very difficult, be hard to described them with the help of mathematics, thus some simplification is needed.
-However, we unavoidably put errors in the forecasts with these simplifications.
-In order to get some pictures of these errors, we used the multi-model ensemble method.
-The output from several different chemistry transport models is used to produce the so-called meteogram or EPSgram, which presents the limits within which the forecasted concentration values vary, which is the most likely to occur based on calculations of the models.
+Every forecast model aims to describe correctly the main physical processes taking place in the atmosphere.
+These physical processes are very difficult to describe using mathematics, so some simplifications are needed.
+However, these simplifications inevitably introduce errors into the forecasts.
+To get an idea of these errors, we used the multi-model ensemble method.
+The output of several different chemical transport models is used to produce the so-called meteogram, or EPSgram, which shows the limits within which the predicted concentration values vary and indicates which prediction is the most likely to occur based on the models' calculations.

 PBL (planetary boundary layer) height